fathim125/CPU_Design/README.md

 ---
 ## Testing

+To verify the functionality of the CPU, I referenced the test code provided in Digital Design and Computer Architecture ARM Edition by Harris that is shown in the table below.
+The correctness of the design has been proven through simulation.
+By the end of execution, the value 7 must be stored at memory address 84 (index 21 in the memory array).
+This would validate the functionality of:

+#### Data Processing Instructions:
+Ensures correct ALU operations like addition, subtraction, AND, and ORR.

+#### Memory Operations:
+Validates the correct implementation of LDR and STR instructions, ensuring proper interaction with the memory subsystem.

+#### Branching:
+Confirms that conditional branch instructions work as expected, with the program counter updating correctly based on branch conditions.

 | ADDR | PROGRAM             | COMMENTS                      | BINARY MACHINE CODE          | HEX CODE   |
 |------|---------------------|-------------------------------|------------------------------|------------|
 | 00   | SUB R0, R15, R15    | R0 = 0                        | 1110 0000 0010 1111 0000 0000 0000 1111 | E04F000F |